 - Paper Mache Pumpkin or Craft Pumpkin

 - Gold Paint or White Paint

 - Pink Chunky Glitter

 - Spray Sealer

 Tissue Paper Decoupage Pumpkin Steps

-2: While the paint is drying, cut one sheet of the gold tissue paper into 1″ by 10″ strips.
+2: While the paint is drying, cut one to two sheets of the gold tissue paper into 1″ by 10″ strips.

 3: Swipe a line of Mod Podge onto the painted pumpkin vertically and then lay a strip of the tissue paper down on to it.
 You’ll want to work in small sections like this.
 Don’t put Mod Podge all over the pumpkin at once.
 It dries faster than you might think!